-The Nexplanon® contraceptive implant (Picture 1) is a thin, matchstick-sized, flexible rod inserted under the skin of your upper arm by your healthcare provider.
-The implant has a small amount of progestin similar to the hormones that are naturally made in a woman’s body.
+The Nexplanon® contraceptive implant (Picture 1) is a thin, matchstick-sized, flexible rod.
+It is inserted under the skin of your upper arm by your healthcare provider.
+The implant has a small amount of progestin, which is like the hormone made naturally in your body.
 This hormone keeps the egg from being released from the ovary.
 The implant also thickens cervical mucus to keep sperm from reaching an egg.

-- Some women may stop having periods completely.
+- some people may stop having periods completely

-- You can get the implant immediately after giving birth.
+- you can get the implant right after giving birth

-- Possible side effects, including weight gain, headache, acne or change in mood
+- possible weight gain, headache, acne, or mood change

-- Small increased risk of developing cysts on the ovaries
+- small chance of cysts on the ovaries

-- Your upper, inner arm will be cleaned and injected with a numbing medicine.
-The implant will then be inserted just under the skin by your health care provider.
-Both you and your health care provider should be able to feel the implant after it has been put in.
+- Your upper, inner arm will be injected with a numbing medicine.
+Then, the implant will be inserted just under the skin.
+You should feel the implant after it has been put in.

-- A bandage should cover the implant area for at least 5 days
+- Keep the implant area covered with a bandage for at least 5 days.

 - Bruising and mild discomfort are common after the implant is put in.

-- Infection: It is possible, but rare, to get an infection from insertion of the implant.
+- infection – It is rare, but possible, to get an infection from the implant.

-The implant should not be used by women who have:
+The implant should not be used by people who have:

-- Have unexplained vaginal bleeding that they have not discussed with their health care provider
+- unexplained vaginal bleeding that they have not discussed with their health care provider

-Call the doctor or health care provider right away if you:
+Call the health care provider right away if you:

-- Think you might have a sexually transmitted infection (STI)
+- think you have a sexually transmitted infection

 The implant does not protect against sexually transmitted infections (STIs).
 Condoms are the best way for sexually active people to reduce the risk of infection.
 Always use a condom when you have sex.
 Get yearly health check-ups, including testing for STIs.